Home Inventory Cashflow Pricing Support Book a Demo

 Restaurant365 is a capable platform — built for a different operator

 None of this is a knock on Restaurant365.
 R365 is a genuinely capable enterprise platform.
-The honest picture is about fit, not quality: it is enterprise-priced at $249–635/month per location and built for finance teams at multi-unit groups.
+The honest picture is about fit, not quality: it is enterprise-priced (custom quotes; last-published tiers ran $435–$635/month per location, May 2026) and built for finance teams at multi-unit groups.
 R365 itself points single-location restaurants elsewhere.

 If you run one location — or a handful — and you need a floor tool more than a finance suite, a lightweight operations app like OpsBrain at $99/month is the closer match.
 It is not trying to be your accounting system; it is trying to run your shift.